 Frozen Ice Sculptures at Hanging Lake

 While the Hanging Lake is an exquisite site in summer with its crystal clear water, winter brings forth an entirely different scene.
 The stalactite-like icicles that form around the lake from the rocky overhead give it an ethereal look, providing the perfect scenery.
-The road to the lake can be treacherous in winter, which is why travelers should use essential tools like car ramps or jacks, snow chains, and more when making it up to this part of the world.
-Hikers should also be fully equipped with snowshoes, ice spikes, and ice picks.
+The road to the lake can be treacherous in winter, which is why travelers should use caution and follow these winter driving tips.

 To get to this hidden gem, travelers will need to head out to exit 121, go under interstate 70 and then make their way back eastwards, as there is no exit on the eastern side.
 Exit 125 will then lead them to Hanging Gardens.
 This hike, while not very long, will take quite a lot out of the average hiker.
 For those who are not that used to the trails, this might even be described as a difficult trail and a taking along a guide or experienced hiker will be a great help.
 The estimate time spent on the trail is around and hour to an hour and a half.

 It’s All Glass And Sky in RMNP